wavemaker/docs/learn/app-development/widgets/datalive/form/form-field-validator.md

 In the following example, we are matching password and confirm password.
 Confirm password field depends on password field value.

-In the following lines of code, we are defining function `confirmPasswordEval`.
+In the following lines of code, we are defining validator for `confirmpassword` field with `confirmPasswordEval` function which observes `password` form field.

 ```js
 Page.Widgets.staticVariable2Form1.formfields.confirmpassword.setValidators([confirmPasswordEval]);